The NYU Game Center Open Library

 Our catalog is available online for researchers and/or anyone looking for particular game or set of games.
 The catalog is listed here.

-Need a to study a rare game or collection of games for a class?
+Need to study a rare game or collection of games for a class?
 We gladly take inquiries and requests!
-Many of the library’s most interesting acquisitions come from the aid students across the university researching a particular aspect of game design and history, like FPS mods from the 1990s or international versioning of Pokemon.
-To inquire about the collection and potential requests, please email firstname.lastname@example.org.
+To inquire about the collection and potential requests, please email firstname.lastname@example.org or visit either branch and talk with a librarian.

 A major part of the Open Library collection comes from generous donations from the game community all over the country.
-We’re always accepting donations consoles, discs, cartridges, controllers, non-digital games, and print materials.
+We’re currently accepting donations consoles, discs, cartridges, controllers, non-digital games, and print materials.

 To donate or find out more information about donating, please email email@example.com.